zhenwei2972/FlutterWorkshop/workshop.md

 # Session 1 Instructions

-In this workshop, we will discuss *What Flutter is and make our first Flutter app*.
+In this session, we will discuss *What Flutter is and make our first Flutter app*.

 | **Project Goal**              | *Deploy your very own single page Flutter App !*                      |
 | ----------------------------- | --------------------------------------------------------------------- |